The World Is Changing; Let Schools Change, Too

 Learning can be done ‘from anywhere.’
 Though equity in education keeps this from translating to all students with cutting-edge devices devouring Google-delivered data over broadband WiFi, mobile learning doesn’t necessitate mobile technology.
 Learning can be done with anything.

 Learning can be used anywhere, qualified anywhere, and authenticated anywhere, too.
-But it’s not.
+But there’s a catch.

-It doesn’t begin with love or racism or the loss of watersheds or top soil or forests, nor does it end with people or familial legacies or needs unique to that student.
+…doesn’t begin with love or racism or the loss of watersheds or topsoil or forests, nor does it end with people or familial legacies or needs unique to that student.

 Instead, let it begin and end in the genius of a child’s imagination.